Optional (9 credits from the following):

 - Consider repertoire, instrumentation, type of audience, and any other additional requirements (i.e. overhead projection).

-- Consult your teacher about hall availability (typically May for Master's recitals) and book your hall at the beginning of the year if possible.
-For hall booking details, see Building Resources.
+- Consult with your teacher about their availability (typically May for Master's recitals) and book your hall at the beginning of the year if possible.
+To book your recital, please see the Production Office in Room C-208.

-The panel consists of three members: your teacher and two others.
-Please see details in the following file Examiners List (PDF), under the Graduate Exam Application Form section.
+Please see the Examiner's List under the Graduate Exam Application Form section.

-- Agreements with accompanists should be confirmed in writing and include dates and times of rehearsals, repertoire, fes, and how the fees will be paid.
+- Agreements with accompanists should be confirmed in writing and include dates and times of rehearsals, repertoire, fees, and how the fees will be paid.

 - Cultivate a professional working relationship with your accompanist: